+This clause describes the details of the calculation of the EEIRP from the measured EIRP samples.

-N.1.1 Averaging over beamforming directions
+N.2.1 Averaging over beamforming directions

-The first averaging process involves averaging over different beamforming directions.
+The first averaging process involves averaging over different test beam directions.
 For a given vertical angle θ and horizontal angle φ with a sampling of K beamforming directions, the equation can be written as: